ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-adfs.md

 In this part of the configuration you need to use the SAML 2.0 authentication method metadata.
 It is possible to call a fictive SAML 2.0 authentication method metadata in Foxids and thereby if preferred performing step 2 as the first step.

-> Foxids SAML 2.0 authentication method metadata `https://foxids.com/tenant-x/track-y/(adfs-saml-idp1)/saml/spmetadata`
+> Foxids SAML 2.0 authentication method metadata `https://foxids.com/tenant-x/environment-y/(adfs-saml-idp1)/saml/spmetadata`
-> for `tenant-x` and `track-y` with the authentication method name `adfs-saml-idp1`.
+> for `tenant-x` and `environment-y` with the authentication method name `adfs-saml-idp1`.

 Configure the Relying Party (RP) on AD FS using the SAML 2.0 authentication method metadata.

 Alternatively, the Relying Party (RP) can be configured manually on the AD FS with the following properties:

-- The public Foxids track ('tenant-x' and 'track-y') certificate
+- The public Foxids environment ('tenant-x' and 'environment-y') certificate
 - Hash algorithm, default SHA-256
-- The Foxids track identifier `https://foxids.com/tenant-x/track-y/` or another identifier if configured
+- The Foxids environment identifier `https://foxids.com/tenant-x/environment-y/` or another identifier if configured
-- Assertion consumer service endpoint `https://foxids.com/tenant-x/track-y/(adfs-saml-idp1)/saml/acs`
+- Assertion consumer service endpoint `https://foxids.com/tenant-x/environment-y/(adfs-saml-idp1)/saml/acs`
-- Single logout (logout) service endpoint `https://foxids.com/tenant-x/track-y/(adfs-saml-idp1)/saml/singlelogout/`
+- Single logout (logout) service endpoint `https://foxids.com/tenant-x/environment-y/(adfs-saml-idp1)/saml/singlelogout/`

 **3 - Then go to the AD FS Relying Party (RP) issuances claims configuration**